Homotopy ribbon discs with a fixed group: introduction

 and observe that it is acted upon (by postcomposition) by the group~$\operatorname{Aut}(G)$ of automorphisms of~$G$.
 Thanks to the discussion leading up to Theorem~\ref{thm:FT}, note that sending a~$G$-ribbon disc with aspherical exterior to an epimorphism~$\pi_1(M_K) \stackrel{}{\twoheadrightarrow} \pi_1(N_D) \cong G$ defines a map

 which does not depend on the choice of the isomorphism $\pi_1(N_D) \cong G$.
 If $G$ is a good geometrically~$2$-dimensional ribbon group such that $\widetilde{L}_4(\Z[G])=0$, then Theorem~\ref{thm:FT} ensures that $\Phi$ is surjective.
-Our main technical result gives conditions on $G$ for $\Phi$ to be injective.
+Our main technical result gives conditions on $G$ for $\Phi$ to be injective and, in the absence of the goodness condition on $G$, for exteriors of $G$-ribbon discs to be s-cobordant rel.\ boundary.

-\begin{theorem} Let~$K$ be a knot and let~$G$ be a geometrically $2$-dimensional good group that satisfies~\ref{item:W} and~\ref{item:A5}.
-If $D_1$ and $D_2$ are two $G$-ribbon discs with aspherical exteriors and boundary~$K$ such that~$\Phi(D_1)=\Phi(D_2)$, then $D_1$ and $D_2$ are ambiently isotopic rel.\ boundary. \end{theorem}
+\begin{theorem} Let~$K$ be a knot and let~$G$ be a geometrically $2$-dimensional group that satisfies~\ref{item:W} and~\ref{item:A5}.
+If $D_1$ and $D_2$ are two $G$-ribbon discs with aspherical exteriors and boundary~$K$ such that~$\Phi(D_1)=\Phi(D_2)$, then the disc exteriors $N_{D_1}$ and $N_{D_2}$ are s-cobordant rel.\ boundary.

+If in addition to these conditions the group $G$ is good, then the discs $D_1$ and $D_2$ are ambiently isotopic rel.\ boundary. \end{theorem}

 We note that this result can alternatively be stated with normal subgroups instead of epimorphisms as this is easier to verify in practice.
-To state this concisely, given a slice disc $D$ for a knot~$K$, we use $\iota_D \colon \pi_1(M_K) \to \pi_1(N_D)$ to denote the inclusion induced map. \begin{corollary} Let~$K$ be a knot and let~$G$ be a geometrically $2$-dimensional good group that satisfies~\ref{item:W} and~\ref{item:A5}.
-If $D_1$ and $D_2$ are two $G$-ribbon discs with aspherical exteriors and boundary~$K$ such that~$\ker(\iota_{D_1})=\ker(\iota_{D_2})$, then $D_1$ and $D_2$ are ambiently isotopic rel.\ boundary. \end{corollary}
+To state this concisely, given a slice disc $D$ for a knot~$K$, we use $\iota_D \colon \pi_1(M_K) \to \pi_1(N_D)$ to denote the inclusion induced map.

+\begin{corollary} Let~$K$ be a knot and let~$G$ be a geometrically $2$-dimensional group that satisfies~\ref{item:W} and~\ref{item:A5}.
+If $D_1$ and $D_2$ are two $G$-ribbon discs with aspherical exteriors and boundary~$K$ such that~$\ker(\iota_{D_1})=\ker(\iota_{D_2})$, then the disc exteriors $N_{D_1}$ and $N_{D_2}$ are s-cobordant rel.\ boundary.

+If in addition to these conditions the group $G$ is good, then the discs $D_1$ and $D_2$ are ambiently isotopic rel.\ boundary. \end{corollary}

 For smoothly embedded discs, the hypotheses of these results can be relaxed. \begin{remark} If $D_1$ and $D_2$ are ribbon discs with aspherical exteriors and $\pi_1(N_{D_i}) \cong G$ for $i=1,2$, then the assumption that~$G$ be geometrically $2$-dimensional can be omitted in both Theorem~\ref{thm:Injective} and Corollary~\ref{cor:Subgroup}: in this case $K(G,1) \simeq N_{D_i}$ has the homotopy type of a 2-complex. \end{remark}